MPhil, PhD Postgraduate research opportunities in Computer Science

 We are a licensed Sony PlayStation developer and have PS4 and Vita development kits.
 Our research laboratories are fitted with air conditioning, ergonomic seating and category 2 lighting, plus state-of-the-art design technology for a modern computing environment.

-The Department of Computer Science has a rich research base and, in the latest research assessment (REF 2014), 48% of our research was ranked as being internationally excellent, with 80% of our research rated as high impact in terms of reach and significance.
+The Department has a rich research base and, in the latest research assessment (REF 2014), 48% of our research was ranked as being internationally excellent, with 80% of our research rated as high impact in terms of reach and significance.

 We are proud of our growing research reputation and have a long-standing history of working with local, regional and national industries through student placements, research, consultancy, short course activity and Knowledge Transfer Partnerships.
 We have a number of collaborative partnerships both locally and internationally.